 A There are two sets of laws that may provide special protections for new and young workers:

 OHS laws.
 Some OHS laws provide additional protections for new and/or young workers beyond the protections afforded to all workers.
 The focus of these protections is generally on training.
 For example, in several jurisdictions, the OHS laws specifically require employers to provide new and/or young workers with safety orientations.
-(See this chart for the training requirements for new workers under the OHS laws in each jurisdiction.)
 In other jurisdictions, the OHS regulations protect young workers by barring workers under certain ages from doing designated kinds of work, usually jobs that are especially hazardous.

 Employment standards laws.
 Young workers are primarily protected under the employment or labour standards laws, which cover the terms of employment, such as wages and hours.
 (These laws don’t generally have special safety protections for new workers.)
 Every jurisdiction restricts the employment of workers under 18.
 These restrictions are generally tiered by age.
 For example, hiring a person under 14 for any job is often completely barred.
 Strict limits are typically set for individuals 14-16, while the limits for those 17 and older are less rigid.